 If Democrats followed that pattern, their view of the economy would have plummeted in 2017.
 But it didn't.
 It went up again, at about the same rate as previous years.
 Democrats, it turns out, don't view the economy solely through a partisan lens.

 In another blog post April 14 Drum referenced a similar partisan difference noted by Jeff Stein at Vox: The number of Democrats favoring air strikes on Syria is essentially unchanged since 2013 according to Washington Post polling, 38 percent then and 37 percent now.
-(In both cases the Syrian government had been accused of using poison gas against civilians.)
+(In both cases the Syrian government had recently been accused of using poison gas against civilians.)
 But Republican support for air strikes jumped from 22 percent in 2013 when Obama was president all the way up to 86 percent now.
 Breanne Deppisch of The Washington Post and Steve Benen of MSNBC made similar points.

 Craig Gilbert of The Milwaukee Wisconsin Journal Sentinel published an article April 15 that underscores particularly sharply the partisan difference in perception.